New Hope, MN

 About New Hope, MN

-New Hope is a mid-sized city in Minnesota with a population of 21,402 residents.
-The median household income is $73,698 per year, which is above the national average.
-The median age in New Hope is 41 years.
+New Hope is a mid-sized city located in Minnesota with a population of 21,402 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,698 per year, which is 2% below the national median of $75,149.
+The median age of 41 years is close to the US median age of 38.9 years.

 Cost of Living in New Hope, MN